felenitaribeiro/TwinID_with_connectome_fingerprinting/README.md

 ## General information

-Connectome fingerprint script are all available at ./src and figures were generated with scripts at ./plots.
+Connectome fingerprinting scripts are all available at ./src and figures were generated with scripts located at ./plots.

 ## Requirements

 All packages necessary to replicate the analyses are listed at requirements.txt.
+Cliff's delta was calculated using the following repository: https://github.com/neilernst/cliffsDelta

 ## Citation